makertjej/Workshop_1_GEMMA_Neopixel_Bling/README.md

 * Adafruit Arduino IDE Package (the only thing you really need is the NeoPixel library,  and control routines for GEMMA, but this is fastest and works well with other Adafruit products)
   * [1.6.x](https://learn.adafruit.com/adafruit-arduino-ide-setup/arduino-1-dot-6-x-ide)
   * [1.0.x](https://learn.adafruit.com/adafruit-arduino-ide-setup/arduino-1-dot-0-x-ide)

+* Download the “Gemma_Workshop.ino” file and open it in Arduino.
+Make changes and send to your GEMMA for a new light show!

 Don’t forget the micro or mini-USB cable (depends which version of GEMMA you have).